 Galinis’ tours as a surface warfare officer included damage control assistant aboard USS Vreeland (FF 1068) and engineer officer aboard USS Roark (FF 1053).
 He was selected for transfer to the engineering duty officer community in September 1991.

-In 1997, Galinis reported to Washington, D.C., where he served in a number of different positions including the DD 21 Program Office, LPD 17 Program Office, Office of the Chief of Naval Operations in the Requirements & Assessments Directorate (N81) and in the Office of the Deputy Assistant Secretary of the Navy for Shipbuilding as the Chief of Staff.
+Galinis’ initial engineering duty tour was with the supervisor of shipbuilding, conversion and repair, New Orleans, where he worked on both new construction and repair projects including assignment as the Amphibious Warfare Program Office (PMS 377) program manager’s representative for the LSD (CV) Shipbuilding Program.
+He subsequently served as the senior damage control inspector for the Board of Inspection and Survey, Surface Trials Board as well as in a number of program office and staff positions including the DD 21 and LPD 17 Program Offices, Office of the Chief of Naval Operations in the Requirements and Assessments Directorate and in the Office of the Deputy Assistant Secretary of the Navy for Shipbuilding as the chief of staff.

 Galinis’ command assignments included LPD 17 Program manager — leading the commissioning of the first four ships of the LPD 17 San Antonio Class, delivering the fifth ship and starting construction on four additional ships; Supervisor of Shipbuilding, Gulf Coast overseeing Navy ship construction projects and Foreign Military Sales work in shipyards along the Gulf Coast and Wisconsin; and as the commanding officer of the Norfolk Ship Support Activity (NSSA) where he led ship maintenance and repair efforts.